RockyLogic/RockyLogic/README.md

 ### Hey there, I'm Rocky! 👋
 <p>

-Hey, I'm Rocky!
 Located in Toronto, Canada.
-I am passionate about simplifying life via software!
+I am a CS Student passionate about simplifying life via software!

 ### I'm an aspiring Software Engineer!
 - 💻 My go-to languages are Javascript, Python, and Java.